qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_gdaltools.rst

-.. comment out this disclaimer (by putting '.. ' in front of it) if file is uptodate with release
+.. comment out this Section (by putting '|updatedisclaimer|' on top) if file is not uptodate with release

-.. |updatedisclaimer|

 .. _`label_plugingdaltools`: